 Let's talk about lab water

-In the lead up to an upcoming future trends series, it got us thinking about the labs of the future and where technology will be in the lead up to 2020, only 6 years from now.
-We asked Matt Boeck, Global Product Manager at ELGA, five questions about his thoughts on the technologies needed to make a water purification system future-proof.
+Thinking about the labs of the future and where technology will be in the lead up to 2020, only 6 years from now; we asked Matt Boeck, Global Product Manager at ELGA, five questions about his thoughts on the technologies needed to make a water purification system future-proof.

 We are seeing a need from customers to have a low maintenance system with a low spend on consumables, while also giving more flexibility.
 I think that electrodeionization (EDI) technology will be a strong focus for the future as it combines ion exchange with direct current.
 It means a reduction in the use of the chemicals needed to regenerate resins.
 There is likely to be a move towards flexible software and product connectivity, possibly involving the use of Apps to control systems remotely.
 Watch this space!